k3x9/Porfolio/README.md

 # Portfolio
-This is my first attempt at web development.
+This is my first attempt in web development.

 I used internal CSS and HTML to make a web page.